 What has happened to ACCBank?

-With effect from 1 March 2016, Capita have taken over the day to day management of all ACCLM customer accounts and loan facilities.
-This means that from 1 March 2016, all management of ACCLM account(s) will be undertaken by Capita.
-Capita will operate as an agent of ACCLM and will take on all related activities and contacts.
-Please note that Capita will take over maintaining and processing any personal data relevant to those account(s) after 1 March 2016.
+With effect from 1 March 2016, Asset Services have taken over the day to day management of all ACCLM customer accounts and loan facilities.
+This means that from 1 March 2016, all management of ACCLM account(s) will be undertaken by Asset Services.
+Asset Services will operate as an agent of ACCLM and will take on all related activities and contacts.
+Please note that Asset Services will take over maintaining and processing any personal data relevant to those account(s) after 1 March 2016.
 All outstanding liabilities continue to be owed to ACCLM.

-Has ACC Loan Management sold its customer loan book to Capita?
+Has ACC Loan Management sold its customer loan book to Asset Services?